 - Suggests and supports planned continuous renewal which can be very healthy as long as, of course, it reflects the customers’ needs and new offerings are competitive.

-Collingwood Search’s technology practice, led by Jeanette Bodkin, is often targeting product managers to move into operational or commercial roles in medium-sized multinational businesses.
+Collingwood Search’s technology practice is often targeting product managers to move into operational or commercial roles in medium-sized multinational businesses.
 We also regularly work on general management and sales searches.

 Contact Jordan Taylor or Justin Carpenter on 00 44( 0)1829 732374 to find out more.